asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/d-demographics-and-statistics.md

 Data shows that:
 * The percentage of persons with disabilities living under the national or international poverty line is higher, and in some countries double, than that of persons without disabilities.
-* More women with disabilities than men with disabilities are in such a situation.
+* More women with disabilities than men with disabilities live under the poverty line.
 * Those with disabilities and their households are more likely to not always have food to eat.
 In developed countries, the average percentage of persons with disabilities who are unable to afford a meal with protein every second day is almost double that of persons without disabilities.
 * Access to financial services such as banks is restricted by their lack of accessibility.